eliczi/youtube_scraper/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple data scraper and text analyzer.

 ## Technologies
 Project is created with:
+* selenium version: 4.1.5
+* pandas version: 1.4.2
-* Lorem version: 12.3
+* numpy version: 1.22.3
-* Ipsum version: 2.33
+* nltk version: 3.7
-* Ament library version: 999
+* gensim version: 4.2.0

 ## Setup
 To run this project, install it locally using npm: